 In August of 2018, GASB issued Statement No. 90, Majority Equity Interests, an amendment of GASB Statements No. 14 and No. 61.
 This Statement was issued to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 This Statement defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
+A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a specialpurpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
 Those governments and funds should measure the majority equity interest at fair value.
 Statement No. 90 is effective for fiscal years beginning after December 15, 2018.
-Due to the COVID-19 pandemic, GASB No. 95 delayed the implementation of this Statement by one year for reporting periods beginning after December 15, 2029.
-The District has elected not to early implement GASB No. 90 and has not determined its effect on the District's financial statements.
+Due to the COVID-19 pandemic, GASB No. 95 delayed the implementation of this Statement by one year for reporting periods beginning after December 15, 2019.
+Currently, this statement has no effect on the District's financial statements.